freddy38510/quasar-app-extension-ssg/README.md

 ## Infos

-### Tips
+### `process.env.STATIC`

-The value `process.env.STATIC` is added once this AE is installed.
+The property `STATIC` is added to `process.env` once the App Extension is installed.

-This value is `true` when the command to generate a static site is running, and `false` when it don't.
+`process.env.STATIC` is `true` when the command `quasar ssg generate` is running, and `false` when it don't.

-Could be useful if you mixed several builds with differents modes.
+It could be useful if you mixed several builds with differents modes to differentiate runtime procedures.

 ### About Boot File